OguzPastirmaci/ignite-2016-hackathon/README.md

 # I don't want to build an application from scratch.
 Are there any ready projects that I can use? #

 You can use the following projects.
-Please note that Parts Unlimited & Parts Unlimited MRP projects include Hands On Labs for DevOps practices.
+Please note that Parts Unlimited & Parts Unlimited MRP projects include Hands On Labs for fundamental DevOps practices.

 - [PartsUnlimited (.Net)](http://microsoft.github.io/PartsUnlimited/)